"

 Extraneous Cognitive Load

 When the learner is overburdened with extraneous information, the learning process can grind to a halt.
 For example, imagine a middle school earth science course.
-The instructor has a slideshow presentation on rock identification, but besides the rocks includes several other images of the earth, cartoons, and memes that do not directly connect to the learning objective of identifying the three types of rock.
-While the additional pictures are relevant on the whole, they take away from the learning objective.
-Now add in the general sounds and distractions of a middle school environment and one can see how extraneous load can dominate cognitive load and pull away from the learning objective.
+The instructor has a slideshow presentation on rock identification.
+The presentation includes several other images of the earth, cartoons, and memes that do not directly connect to the learning objective of identifying the three types of rock.
+The additional pictures are relevant on the whole, but they take away from the learning objective.
+Now, add in the general sounds and distractions of a middle school environment and one can see how extraneous load can dominate total cognitive load.

 Intrinsic Cognitive Load

-If intrinsic load is not managed and the material presented is overly complex, it can lead to poor transfer of information to long-term memory because there are not enough cognitive resources for the learner to make meaning of the information.
+If intrinsic load is not managed, it can lead to poor transfer of information to long-term memory because there are not enough cognitive resources for the learner to make meaning of the information.
 This ties back to Vygotsky’s zone of proximal development.
 Instructors want material to be adequately challenging, but not so challenging that deep connections to the learning are unable to take place.
 For example, consider elementary school students learning how to write a five-paragraph essay.
-From an intrinsic load standpoint, having students write all five paragraphs at once without managing the processes would be extremely difficult.
+Having students write all five paragraphs at once without managing the processes would be extremely difficult.
 Simplifying the material to a paragraph that has scaffolded sentences that focus on topic sentences, supporting ideas, or a thesis breaks the content into manageable chunks.
-While the process is simplified when first learning about essay writing, instructors know that a high schooler could be given a topic and told to write a five-paragraph essay with significantly less scaffolding.
+The process is simplified when first learning about essay writing, but instructors know that a high schooler could be given a topic and told to write a five-paragraph essay with significantly less scaffolding.
 This is because they have already built the process into a functional schema.

 Germane Cognitive Load

-Germane cognitive load refers to the effort needed to transfer short-term information to long-term knowledge and understanding via schemas.
+Germane load refers to the effort needed to transfer short-term information to long-term knowledge and understanding via schemas.
 Transfer is the most important part of learning material.
-Being able to store and access the information for later use helps the learner in future similar situations.
-The goal is to create enough capacity to maximize germane load so more opportunity for transfer is possible.
+Being able to store and access the information for later use helps the learner.
+The goal is to create enough capacity to maximize germane load.
+Thus, creating more opportunity for transfer is possible.
 The goal of the learning process is for retention, connection, and purpose to be made from the material.
 If the learning process has been consumed by extraneous and intrinsic load, the transfer of content cannot be possible.
 This often leads to reteaching.

-When germane load is maximized, instructors can see students begin to make connections or make meaning of the material.
-For example, consider a high school history class where they have just learned about the Enlightenment movement and now are reading the Declaration of Independence.
-By maximizing deep learning of the Enlightenment, students may notice quickly that the same inalienable rights that were discussed in the Declaration of Independence were the same ones used by John Locke in support of overthrowing King James during the Glorious Revolution.
+Instructors who maximize germane load can see students begin make meaning of the material.
+For example, consider a high school history class where they have just learned about the Enlightenment movement.
+Now, they are reading the Declaration of Independence.
+Students may notice quickly that the same inalienable rights that were discussed in the Declaration of Independence were the same ones used during the Enlightenment.
 Maximizing germane load allows students to make deep connections and begin to critically think about content.

-The example lesson below provides an example of ways a teacher can reduce extraneous load, simplify intrinsic load, and maximize germane load.
+The example lesson below provides ways a teacher can reduce extraneous load, simplify intrinsic load, and maximize germane load.

 Learning Objective: